BananaAcid/ai-operator/README.md

 To have it do, what it can't, tell it to use PowerShell or write to a PowerShell script, then let it execute the script.

+### The system prompt of this version does not work for me

+You can modify the system prompt yourself when opening the config (`baio --open config`).
+This enables you to check the previous system prompts in the git repository and copy-paste them in to to the config.

 ### What providers can Baio be used with?

 All can be used with the OpenAI API.